PCB Design Rules for Analog Circuits

 Some people just don’t understand how electronics engineers see the world.
 Sometimes, it’s like we’re Neo at the end of The Matrix, looking at everything in digital data.
 Analog design is like a retreat back to the real world.

-Even though building analog systems might seem like going back in time to the days of vacuum tubes, analog signalling is not going away any time soon.
+Even though building analog systems might seem like going back in time to the days of vacuum tubes, analog signaling is not going away any time soon.
 Purely analog boards and mixed signal boards are still important in many products, and new designers should take note of some important PCB design rules for analog circuits.

 Routing Guidelines for Analog PCBs